stars-and-signs/stars-and-signs/docs/core_rules/14-talents.md

 Talents are special features that enhance protagonist capabilities in ways other than sheer numerical bonuses.
 There are a wide range of Talents with varying requirements and benefits.

-### **Experience Points and Gaining Talents**
+### **Talent Slots and Gaining Talents**

-At each Minor Milestone, the referee awards each protagonist 1 Experience Point (XP) for each challenge the group has overcome since the last Minor Milestones.
-Protagonists that are part of the group but did not participate in the challenge are still awarded the XP.

-At a Major Milestone, protagonists may spend XP to gain Talents.
-For every 10 XP spent, the protagonist gains a Talent of their choice for which they qualify.

-### **Talent Slots**

-All Talents must be placed into an unoccupied Talent slot.
-Protagonists unlock Talent slots by increasing their Skill ranks.
-Protagonists gain a new Talent slot at ranks 2, 4, 6, 8, and 10\.
+Each Skill has five Talent slots, which are unlocked at Skill ranks 2, 4, 6, 8, and 10.
+Each slot can hold up to one Talent associated with that Skill.
+At each Minor Milestone, a protagonist may choose any number of Talents to fill their unoccupied Talent slots.

 ### **Ability Rank Increase**